tracytratran/hyf-assignments/README.md

     ![Clone](./assets/clone.png)

+### Completing the assignments

+> [!TIP]
+  > Before we get into the instructions, remember that GIT has a steep learning curve, and if you get stuck, refer back to your previous GIT sessions for a refresher or reach out for help on slack.
+  >
+  > Here's some general tips to keep in mind:
+  > - Before creating a new assignment branch, always start from `main`.
+  > - Keep your local `main` up to date with the remote `main`, especially after any merges.
+  > - Write meaningful commit messages, to make it easier to follow your progress and review.

+#### Starting your assignment
+1. Open your local assignment repo and check which branch you are on.
+2. If you're on another assignment branch, make sure any unsaved changes are committed (or discarded), and then move to `main`.
+3. If you're already on `main`, you're ready for the next step!
+4. Create a new assignment branch with the following naming scheme `module-name-weeknumber/yourname`

+Now you're ready to complete your assignment.
+Remember to commit often, with useful messages.

 ### Submission process
-1. Working in your local repo, complete the week's assignments as described in the current module you are learning
+1. When you're ready to submit, make sure you're in your local repo and on the correct branch.
-2. Push to your remote and create a PR on GitHub **by Wednesday end of day** (unless otherwise agreed)
+2. Push to your remote and create a PR on GitHub **by Wednesday end of day** (unless otherwise agreed).
 3. Find the "Assignment Submission" Google Sheet (bookmarked in your team's slack channel) and follow the instructions there.
 It will look something like this:

     ![Submission Sheet](./assets/submission-sheet.png)